 It can be very difficult for children to get the nutrition that they need, so anytime I can get the chance to sneak something healthy in a delicious recipe, is a huge plus.
 But the best part is that it isn’t only benefiting the children, but the rest of us as well. 🙂 This definitely takes a childhood classic to a new, healthier level.

 I used to eat boxed mac n’ cheese with my siblings all the time growing up.
 It is a simple, easy thing to make for a couple of people.
-But I can make a good healthy mac and cheese for my kids by using this healthy butternut squash mac and cheese recipe.
+But I can make a good healthy mac and cheese for my kids by using this healthy mac and cheese recipe.

 I remember thinking if I were to have a food fight, mac n’ cheese would be one of my choices of best foods to be throwing around.
-I wouldn’t want to waste this healthy butternut squash mac and cheese on a food fight though.
+I wouldn’t want to waste this healthy mac and cheese on a food fight though.
 It isn’t sticky enough either.
 I remember seeing this happen in a movie when I was younger but can’t remember which movie.
 Does anyone remember?
 Also, I am wondering has anyone ever had a “real” food fight?
 Storytime.
 I would love to hear about your experiences.

 You may also like these recipes:Print

-Butternut healthy baked mac and cheese Recipe
+Butternut Squash mac and cheese Recipe

 Butternut Squash Clean Eating Macaroni & Cheese Recipe – the squash makes it healthier and creamy, but it still has enough cheese to be delicious!